Graduate Department of Biological Science

 International students, in addition to the above, must also score a minimum of 600 on the paper-based, 250 on the computer-based, or 92 on the Internet-based Test of English as a Foreign Language (TOEFL) to satisfy the English Language Proficiency requirement.
 A minimum score of 7.0 total, 6.5 speaking on the International English Language Testing System (IELTS) will also meet this requirement.

 On the Biological Science Supplemental Application, applicants are required to state their intended area(s) of research interest and three faculty members as potential advisors so that applications can be circulated to the appropriate faculty members and admissions committees.
-Students are very strongly encouraged to contact individual faculty they are interested in working with to determine if the faculty are taking new students and to determine whether they would be a good match for that individual faculty member's lab.
+Students are very strongly encouraged to contact individual faculty they are interested in working with, and former students, to determine if the faculty are taking new students and to determine whether they would be a good match for that individual faculty member's lab.

 Financial Aid for Doctoral and Thesis-Based Master's Program